Last update: 2 weeks ago

 - Keep dabbing at the problematic area until the tar is removed.

-- If it doesn’t work, use a solvent-based cleaner and following the directions on the product’s label.
+- If this tar removal method doesn’t work, use a solvent-based cleaner and follow the directions on the product’s label.

 - Apply firm pressure when dabbing with the cleaner to lift the tar from the carpet.

 - If that doesn’t work either, try a heavy-duty liquid disinfectant that breaks down grease and stains.

 - If the stain is still visible, purchase a bug and tar remover designed for cars.

 Benefit from expert carpet cleaning!